India: Cuisine

-The foundation of a typical Indian meal is a cereal cooked in a plain fashion and complemented with flavourful savoury dishes.
-The cooked cereal could be steamed rice; chapati, a thin unleavened bread made from wheat flour, or occasionally cornmeal, and griddle-cooked dry; the idli, a steamed breakfast cake, or dosa, a griddled pancake, both leavened and made from a batter of rice- and gram meal.
-The savoury dishes might include lentils, pulses and vegetables commonly spiced with ginger and garlic, but also with a combination of spices that may include coriander, cumin, turmeric, cinnamon, cardamon and others as informed by culinary conventions.
-They might also include poultry, fish, or meat dishes.
-In some instances, the ingredients might be mixed during the process of cooking.

-A platter, or thali, used for eating usually has a central place reserved for the cooked cereal, and peripheral ones for the flavourful accompaniments, which are often served in small bowls.
+The foundation of a typical Indian meal is a cereal cooked plainly and complemented with savoury dishes.
+The cooked cereal could be steamed rice; chapati, a thin unleavened bread; the idli, a steamed breakfast cake; or dosa, a griddled pancake.
+The savoury dishes might include lentils, pulses, vegetables, meat, poultry and fish commonly spiced with ginger and garlic, but also coriander, cumin, turmeric, cinnamon, cardamon and others.
+In some instances, the ingredients may be mixed during the cooking process.
+A platter, or thali, used for eating usually has a central place reserved for the cooked cereal, and peripheral ones for the accompaniments.
 The cereal and its accompaniments are eaten simultaneously rather than a piecemeal manner.
-This is accomplished by mixing—for example of rice and lentils—or folding, wrapping, scooping or dipping—such as chapati and cooked vegetables or lentils.
+This is accomplished by mixing—for example of rice and lentils—or folding, wrapping, scooping or dipping—such as chapati and cooked vegetables.